New Breakthrough Study Smashes Airbnb’s Homesharing MythMarch 9, 2017

 The full report, Hosts with Multiple Units – A Key Driver of Airbnb Growth, is available for download HERE.

-Airbnb, CBRE, study
+Airbnb, CBRE, New York, san francisco, study